samuvack/ML-LDES-server/README.md

 * runs Apache Nifi in `http://localhost:8443/nifi`

-To showcast the different Machine Learning forecasts/estimations (regression, online ML, offline ML, offline/online ML), first LDES members need to be
+To showcase the different Machine Learning forecasts/estimations (regression, online ML, offline ML, offline/online ML) we use an Internet of Water (IoW) Linked Data Event Stream.

-First of all, LDES members must be sent to the ML-LDES server via POST request.
-For this we use Apache NIFI (included in docker container) to pull the data stream into the ML-LDES server.
+First, LDES Client must send the LDES members to the ML-LDES server via POST requests.
+We use Apache NIFI (included in the docker container) to pull the data stream into the ML-LDES server.

 Go to: https://localhost:8443/nifi/